VHenriksson/lwe-task/README.md

 With the FFT in place, it would be interesting to more properly profile the code, perhaps using more advanced tools.
 Then it would be possible to find the bottle necks and try to reduce them one by one.

 One could also consider implementing more operations, such as multiplication, key-switching and bootstrapping.
-However, this would require a lot of work, and since there are already libraries which do this, I would probably rather try to understand them better.
+However, this would require a lot of work, and since there are already libraries which do this, I would probably rather try to understand the alredy existing libraries codebases better.